 Teaching Method: This online course is designed for working professionals to learn the concepts by accessing the content at any time during the course session.
 This approximately 6 to 8-hour online course fits perfectly into any busy schedule as it can be taken at your own pace over a three-week period.
 It includes pre-recorded video lectures, interactive case studies, live videoconference sessions with the faculty/subject matter experts (optional), readings and a quiz.
 Participants will be issued a certificate of completion at the end of the course.

 Faculty: Shubha Kumar is Director of Education & Training and Assistant Professor at the USC Institute on Inequalities in Global Health.
 She also directs and teaches in the USC Master of Public Health Online Program.
 Her professional and research experience include management and leadership of global health and development programs, strategic planning and evaluation, and health systems strengthening.
 She earned her MPH and PhD in public health management and policy from UCLA.

 Key Industry Expert: Helena Samsioe is the CEO and Founder of Globhe, a drone service company using drones and AI to create a better future.
 Currently, in collaboration with the United Nations, GLOBHE is transforming the way cutting edge technology is solving pressing challenges around the world.
 Helena has been named Top 50 Women in Tech by Forbes, ranked among the top 100 young business leaders in Sweden, named a Top Woman to Watch in the Drone Industry, and been featured as the “Drone Queen” on BBC.

-Fees & Registration: $995 includes tuition and course materials.
+Registration: Registration for this course is not currently open.
 The course will begin after 9:00 am (PT) on the first day and will close at 11:59 pm (PT) on the last day.

 For questions about registration, please contact Chrystal Martinez at firstname.lastname@example.org.